getopenmono/monoprog/README.md

 At the moments it works for
  - [X] OSX
- - [ ] Linux
+ - [X] Linux
  - [ ] Windows

-To build Mono Programmer, you need Qt.
+To build Mono Programmer, you need Qt and various libraries, see architecture-specific sections below.

 Then